remidinishanth/distributed_systems/design_patterns/observer_pattern.md

+Observer is a behavioral design pattern that allows some objects to notify other objects about changes in their state.

 The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.